susanzea/topo-profiler0/README.md

     * Google Earth Engine will be used to retrieve elevation data and render topographic map
     * D3 will be used to create the profile line graph

-## :small_blue_diamond:Functionality & MVPs:small_blue_diamond:
+## :small_blue_diamond:Functionality & MVPs
 ### Friday Afternoon & Weekend
 * be able to access API from VS Code
 * retrieve topographic map for a location
 * get topographic map on browser
 * retrieve elevation data for a location
 * retrieve elevation data for points from path that user drew

 ## :small_blue_diamond:Wireframes:small_blue_diamond: